Soft interactions in cold quark matter

-As always in high-order loop calculations, one may observe novel and interesting structures emerge at each new loop order.
-In the present work, one such structure arises from the analytical computation of $p_{-2}$ and $p_3^{\rm LL}$, which we find to be closely related to the $\beta$ function of pure gauge theory.
-We speculate that this must be so because the UV divergence of the HTL theory is related to that of pure gauge theory, and the leading-logarithmic part of the computation arises from the semisoft gluonic modes, which give rise to the UV divergences of the HTL theory \footnote{Note that in QED, the pure-gauge part of the $\beta$ function vanishes.
+As always in high-order loop calculations, one may observe novel and interesting structures emerge.
+Here, one such structure arises from the analytical computation of $p_{-2}$ and $p_3^{\rm LL}$, which we find to be closely related to the $\beta$ function of pure gauge theory.
+We speculate that this must be so because the same semisoft gluonic modes give rise to both the UV divergence of the (pure-glue) HTL theory and to the leading-logarithmic contribution to the pressure \footnote{Note that in QED, the pure-gauge part of the $\beta$ function vanishes.
 This is consistent with the fact that pure-gauge HTL diagrams are absent in this case, since the HTL effective vertex between $N \ge 3$ photons vanishes \cite{Bellac:2011kqa}.}.
-It may be that these connections can be used to find the leading-logarithmic contributions also at higher orders, but we leave a detailed inspection of this issue for future work.
+It may be that this connection can be used to determine the leading-logarithmic contributions at higher orders, but we leave a detailed inspection of this issue for future work.

 Lastly, we note that our new soft contribution $\alpha_s^3 p_3^s$ pushes the pressure to higher values at a given fixed $\muB$, thus reducing the scale-variation error and pushing the result more towards the pressure of a gas of free quarks.
 We note that this is consistent with the picture emerging from an empirical determination of the EOS using astrophysical observations together with perturbative-QCD and nuclear-theory calculations \cite{Annala:2017llu,Annala:2019puf}.
 In these works it has been repeatedly seen that the EOS continues a trend set by the perturbative calculation even at densities where this computation displays large uncertainties related to the truncation of the weak-coupling expansion.
 Whether the increasing trend continues upon the determination of the next unknown term in the expansion, $\alpha_s^3 p_3^m$, will be very interesting to investigate.